The target and initial discovery

 var resp = parser.parseFromString(data, "text/html");

-token = resp.getElementsByName('_csrf')[0].content; // grab first available token
+token = resp.getElementsByName('_csrf')[0].content; // grab first token

 csrf(token);